 “There is still a culture that is pervasive and that is why women in a workplace — whether they’re in technology in Silicon Valley or in Hollywood or in the corridors of our legislatures and Congress — they’re still being subjected to unwanted advances, sexual harassment and sometimes assault,” Hochul said in an interview with WBFO in November 2017.
 “And this is the year — this should be part of our legacy going forward for the next 100 years, that this is the day it’s over.
 Hashtag, it’s over.
 We’re not putting up with this anymore.”

 Hochul has also spoken out about how her grandmother was a survivor of domestic abuse, and has reportedly been a tireless advocate for women’s organizations and causes as lieutenant governor.
-“Kathy has the difficulty of being loyal to the governor, as she always has been unflinchingly, but also remaining steadfast in her leadership to ensure that there’s no sexual harassment anyplace, anywhere, anytime,” former congressman John LaFalce, who Hochul once worked for early in her career, told the Associated Press.
+“Kathy has the difficulty of being loyal to the governor, as she always has been unflinchingly, but also remaining steadfast in her leadership to ensure that there’s no sexual harassment anyplace, anywhere, anytime,” former congressman John LaFalce, whom Hochul worked for early in her career, told the Associated Press.

 Meanwhile, Albany continues to be one of the most scandal-prone state capitals.
 Cuomo’s predecessor, David Paterson, abandoned his reelection plans in 2010 amid a pair of scandals, including one involving allegations of witness tampering regarding a domestic-abuse case against a top staffer.
-Patterson had replaced Eliot Spitzer in 2008 after Spitzer resigned following revelations he was involved with a prostitute.
+Patterson had replaced Eliot Spitzer in 2008, after Spitzer resigned following revelations he was involved with a prostitute.
 Cuomo’s successor as New York attorney general, Eric Schneiderman, resigned in 2018 after several women accused him of abuse.
-Before former State Assembly speaker Sheldon Silver was expelled from office in 2015 and convicted on federal corruption charges, he was twice sued over failing to investigate sexual harassment allegations.
-Former State Senate majority leader Dean Skelos was expelled from office in 2015 after he, too, was convicted on federal corruption charges.
+Before former State Assembly Speaker Sheldon Silver was expelled from office in 2015 and convicted on federal corruption charges, he was twice sued over failing to investigate sexual-harassment allegations.
+Former State Senate Majority Leader Dean Skelos was expelled from office in 2015 after he, too, was convicted on federal corruption charges.

 Hochul has never been linked to any scandals (unless this real-estate mail backlog at the Erie County clerk’s office after she left counts).